sp90/login-boilerplate/README.md

 * Picking data that we need from the req.body
 * Sample config file to configurate the lot
 * Centralised error handling (binding a db would be nice to see when error happens)
+* CSRF token support (using cookies, so no frontend dev needed)

 ### TODO's